jacklul/nvml-scripts/nvml-undervolt/RTX 3060 example.md

 ### Frequency and voltage on "target clock" using the script

 Close enough, right?
 This could be further tweaked by increasing the offset.
+Unfortunately because we are using a trickery here sometimes the voltage will be higher than what we wanted, other times it can be a bit lower - it is important to account for that and have some stability buffer.

 ![](https://i.imgur.com/sNn1eCC.jpeg)
 ![](https://i.imgur.com/2u0GfCy.jpeg)